 And the best part?
 If you’re good at it, they will hire you again next year for the same event.

-Graduations, plays, and similar events are a fantastic way to offer different services.
+Graduations, conferences, theatre plays, and similar events are a fantastic way to offer different services.
 You can sell a feature film or live streaming, which might give you the opportunity to show your brand to every family member that visits your live event.
 I can’t think of a better way to grow your videography business and contact list than this.

 Short videos for Businesses